Juan-C-Suarez/poketeams/README.md

 the team using this page's like button.

 7. **Accounts:** Users can login, register and logout from the website.

-## Distinctiveness Requirement
-The web application has some social network elements, but the teambuilder feature and the posibility to access statistics about the most used Pokemon and the teams that use them are the web application's core features and they make it different enough from the network project.

-## Complexity Requirement
-I consider that this project is more complex that the previous projects because it makes extensive use of an external API and its models and forms are more complex that those of previous projects.
-The team list feature also required the simultaneous implementation of features like infinite scroll and reloading the teams in a different order, which required extensive use of fetch calls and made the front-end much more complex.

 ## What's contained in each file
 * poketeams: project directory